Intro-to-ML-Coursework/CW1/report.md

 Yes, there is a noticeable difference in performance between the clean and noisy datasets.
 The clean dataset’s accuracy was high (97%), while noisy dataset's accuracy reduced to 81.9%.
-Noise impacts classifier accuracy by introducing ambiguity in feature values, leading to increased misclassifications across all rooms.
+Noise likely impacts classifier accuracy by introducing ambiguity in feature values, leading to increased misclassifications across all rooms (especially for adjacent rooms).
 This also results in a decrease in recalls, precisions, and F1-measures.
-Noise likely caused signal overlap, especially for adjacent rooms.
-This impacted the tree’s ability to separate classes clearly, increasing errors across all metrics.
+Noise impacted the tree’s ability to separate classes clearly, increasing errors across all metrics.

 ## Conclusion
 The decision tree algorithm achieved high accuracy on the clean dataset,